alexjvr1/VelocityUCL/README.md

 3. Move all samples that were sequenced only once from museum1 to the 00_raw_reads_museum_FINAL

-#### 1. Rename samples as needed
+#### 1. Rename samples

+Modern and Museum samples need to be in the format:

+SampleName_R1.fastq.gz and SampleName_R2.fastq.gz

-All raw reads contain information about the sequencer and lane that the sample was sequenced in.
+All raw reads contain information about the sequencer and lane that the sample was sequenced in that we need to remove.
 This is in the format: *_191121_L001*

 Some reads are returned with a leading number and dash: 20-AH-01-1900-09_....fastq.gz.
 The leading 20- in this case is from the facility and should be removed.
 ```